-- To reset all settings on your UMX, proceed as follows: - 1) Press the ASSIGN push-button and hold it down. - 2a) To cause a temporary FACTORY RESET, simultaneously press both OCTAVE SHIFT pushbuttons.
+To reset all settings on your UMX25, proceed as follows:

+- Press the ASSIGN push-button and hold it down. - 2a) To cause a temporary FACTORY RESET, simultaneously press both OCTAVE SHIFT push-buttons.
 All temporarily changed control elements are returned to their factory settings.
-The USER MEMORY, however, is retained and will not be reset. - 2b) Simultaneously press the 8, 9 and 0 keys to perform a complete FACTORY RESET.
-In this case, the USER memory is also overwritten, in addition to resetting all control elements of the FACTORY MEMORY. - 3) Release the ASSIGN push-button again.
-The LED of the ASSIGN push-button stays on. - Finally, press the ENTER key.
-If you do not wish to perform the RESET command, please press either the CANCEL key or press the ASSIGN push-button again.
+The USER MEMORY, however, is retained and will not be reset. - Release the ASSIGN push-button again.
+The LED of the ASSIGN push-button continues to be illuminated. - 4) Finally, press the ENTER key.
+If you do not wish to perform the RESET command, please press either the CANCELkey or press the ASSIGN push-button again.